Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 The blotch of red towards the middle-left of the country is Salt Lake City, where due to the perimeter of mountains surrounding the inhabited valley floor (forming a bowl-like geometry), pollutants get trapped and accumulate.
 This is especially bad in the winter, when a blanket of warm air forms a “lid” on top of the bowl – this effect is known as the *winter inversion*.

-I had heard about this spooky effect prior to moving to SLC, but so far this winter air quality hasn't seemed to be an issue.
+I had heard about this spooky effect prior to moving to SLC, but so far this winter, air quality hasn't seemed to be an issue.
 Is this inversion business just media hype?
 Is polluted air in Salt Lake a thing of the past?
 I was curious to see what the air quality in SLC is today and how it has changed over time.

 Poking around, I came across an article in the Deseret News titled “Visualizing SLC air pollution in 35 years and what it tells us.”
-The [article]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us) links to a visualization, but the link is broken.
+The [article]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us) links to a visualization, but sadly, the page it links to does not load.
 I sent the author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.

 Fortunately, the EPA makes air quality data available to the public via their AirData Quality Monitors [web app](https://epa.maps.arcgis.com/apps/webappviewer/index.html?id=5f239fd3e72f424f98ef3d5def547eb5&extent=-146.2334,13.1913,-46.3896,56.5319).
 Below are all the monitors across the U.S. for the five primary pollutants used in evaluating air quality (carbon monoxide, nitrogen dioxide, ozone, PM2.5, and sulfur dioxide):